Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Virtual Screening

 \section{Virtual Screening}

 High-throughput-calculated materials data platforms, such as the Materials Project (MP) \cite{mp-aplm-13} and OQMD \cite{oqmd-jom-13}, contain data for a vast amount of potentially synthesizable materials.
-However, these calculations are high-throughput and focus on ground-state energies, while transitions driven by temperature and electric fields are not ground-state properties.
-These databases often contain systematic inaccuracies in electronic and magnetic properties that are relevant to MIT behavior, which we will discuss in detail in Section \ref{sec:dft}.
+However, these high-throughput calculations focus on ground-state energies, while transitions driven by temperature and electric fields are not ground-state properties.
+These databases often contain systematic inaccuracies in electronic and magnetic properties relevant to MIT behavior, which we will discuss in Section \ref{sec:dft}.
 Despite the limitations, the materials data platforms provide a candidate pool of crystal structures, which we can virtually screen with a predictive model.